vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 First, build a docker image from `Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ and launch a docker container from the image.

-`Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ uses ROCm 6.0 by default, but also supports ROCm 5.7.
+`Dockerfile.rocm <https://github.com/vllm-project/vllm/blob/main/Dockerfile.rocm>`_ uses ROCm 6.1 by default, but also supports ROCm 5.7 or ROCm 6.1 in older vLLM branches.
 It provides flexibility to customize the build of docker image using the following arguments:

 * `BASE_IMAGE`: specifies the base image used when running ``docker build``, specifically the PyTorch on ROCm base image.
 We have tested ROCm 5.7 and ROCm 6.0.
 The default is `rocm/pytorch:rocm6.0_ubuntu20.04_py3.9_pytorch_2.1.1`